Hi-van is supported by its audience. When you purchase through links on my site, I may earn an affiliate commission. Learn more

 That’s why we have come up with this guide that will help you understand how an RV fridge works.
 We’ll also discuss effective ways to make it colder to keep your food fresh.

 As mentioned, the RV fridge is different from the conventional 120-volt residential refrigerator.
 While the end result of both types of appliances is the same, the RV refrigerator achieves it differently.

 The typical residential fridge comes with a compressor that runs the cooling cycle.
 But the one that you use in your RV uses the absorption mechanism.

-Important Note: Many RV fridges can run on both electricity and propane gas.
+Personal tips: Many RV fridges can run on both electricity and propane gas.
 This dual functionality feature comes in handy to keep the refrigerator working when it’s not connected to any source of electricity.

 RV fridge uses the heat produced by fuel to boil the liquid refrigerant, which is typically a mixture of water and ammonia, and turn it into gas in the absorption chamber.
 The gas passes through the separation chamber, which turns the water vapors into liquid again.